 One possibility which as point of fact can never be proven but is surrounded by a continuum of associations is regarding the singer Jewel Kilcher.
 Jewel was born in 1974 and her debut album is titled “Pieces of You” –which is most likely my all time favorite CD.
 Even now I listen to it almost every other day.
 Admittedly this view is rather horrific especially when the title of her album is applied to the manner in which Pelle Ohlin commit suicide.
 Both musicians Pelle and Jewel were born with in four years of each other so its rather easy to see that they could have been romantically compatible for a number of reasons.
 Also; in a rather childish point of view I do think that Swede’s and Swiss compliment each other quite nicely.
 In fact I believe that in some other perfect world they would be wonderful together but where ever that is it isn’t and will never be in this one.

 All of this is in agreement with the description of the one ring.
 The one ring was indeed a magical object and this “ring” in particular can only really be temporally appreciated with in the realm of digital technology –with even its physical form being a CD.
 The collapsing symmetries of this ring demand that vast systems of information be accessible all at once; ie the internet and there are actually a ridiculously long list of details in her lyrics which support this view.
 Granted the ring in this case is more of an imaginary object (like a halo) representing some potential which can never be fulfilled however that somehow makes it even more powerful.
-I have been reeling with this knowledge for more than 15 years sometimes laughing hysterically, sometimes gasping in horror and sometimes wondering if Jewel Kilcher was some how ‘in on it’ and the whole thing was a just setup designed to fuck with my head.
-I found that by rotating the ring through my mind I would oscillate between emotional extremes; I would find myself sitting on a park bench, listening to Jewel and rocking back and fourth on some overcast Vancouver morning… I would go from laughing hysterically; “Hee-hee-hee!
+I have been reeling with this knowledge for more than few years sometimes laughing hysterically, sometimes gasping in horror and sometimes wondering if Jewel Kilcher was some how ‘in on it’ and the whole thing was a just setup designed to fuck with my head.
+I found that by rotating the ring through my mind I would oscillate between emotional extremes; I would find myself sitting on a park bench, listening to Jewel and rocking back and fourth on some overcast Vancouver morning… I would go from laughing hysterically to myself; “Hee-hee-hee!
 I have Sauron’s ring!” then suddenly realize the over whelming doom of the situation: “Oh My God!
 He killed himself over it! and How did he know! and does she know!?
 I would do this over and over and over again.
-Its hard to take it all in and I probably never fully understood all ends of it until a few years ago and as I said I have been reeling with disbelief ever since.
-Its my own personal horror show and I have come to regard Jewel as kind of bitter sweet Iron Maiden because of it.
+Its my own personal horror show and I have come to regard ‘Pieces of You’ as kind of bitter sweet Iron Maiden because of it.

 Keeping a secret of this magnitude has been really isolating.
 Regardless of what the reader may think of these alignments they still have had a profound effect on my reality and I have often wondered how I ever ended up in this position.
 I have often thought about explaining it to someone but have always chosen to remain silent opting instead to keep it a secret between friends.
 Admittedly these polar extremes have had a devastating effect on my sense of humor.
 I have no idea whats funny anymore and I am often afraid to laugh out loud at anything because I worry I might just laugh myself to death about something extremely unfunny and then everyone will know that I really am that guy… and they will all just shake their heads at me, put me in restraints and bury me head first in the arctic tundra as they have a hundred times before in a recurring nightmare that happens again and again.